-Swamp coolers and air conditioners may do the same job of cooling your home, but both go about it in different ways.
+Swamp coolers and air conditioners may serve the same purpose of providing cold air to each room in your home, but both types of systems work in different ways.
 To help you maintain a livable environment, we have developed an outline of the differences and advantages between dry-climate swamp coolers vs air conditioners.

 How Does a Swamp Cooler Work?

 Swamp coolers pass air over a wet pad to cool your house.
 This pushed air evaporates the water into the surrounding air.
 This evaporated water decreases the temperature of the air in your household by adding moisture to it.
-For this reason, the swamp cooler is ideal for areas with humidity ratings close of 15% or lower.
+For this reason, the swamp cooler work in climates with humidity ratings close to 15% or lower.
 For climates that reach humidity levels of 30% or higher, the swamp cooler loses effectiveness.
 Also, keep in mind that the swamp cooler is water-intensive.
 To maintain cold air, you are required to continuously add and control water to the system.

 How Does a Central Air Conditioner Operate?

-A central air conditioner circulates refrigerant between a pair of condenser and evaporator coils to extract warm air from the household.
+If you're comparing the operational procedures of swamp coolers vs central air conditioners, you will discover your air conditioning system is designed to circulate refrigerant between a pair of condenser and evaporator coils to extract warm air from the household.
 The warm air is collected through the return vents by the blower fan in your system.
 Next, the warm air is distributed to a set of coils that are filled with cold refrigerant.
-As the incoming air is pushed through the coils, excess heat energy will be extracted and the temperature of the air will decrease.
+As the incoming air is pushed to the coils, excess heat energy will be extracted and the temperature of the air will start to decrease.

 Once the air is cold, a fan is activated to distribute the cold air through the air ducts and supply vents in your household.
 The heat that was collected by the refrigerant is distributed to the compressor in the outdoor condenser.
 Next, a set of condenser coils will release the heat energy into the outdoor air.